BACKGROUND | HISTORY OF LAWNS | PUBLICATIONS | RESEARCH QUESTIONS

 Green Flag Award

-Ultuna Campus has been given the 2017 Green Flag Award for the three experimental sites with alternative biodiverse types of lawns (grass-free/tapestry lawn, Swedish Meadow/Löväng and Meadow-turf with turf picnic bench), that were part of the project ”Towards sustainable lawns: searching for alternative cost effective and climate friendly lawns in Ultuna Campus”, led by Maria Ignatieva and funded by SLU Climate Fund.
+Ultuna Campus was given the 2017 Green Flag Award for the three experimental sites with alternative biodiverse types of lawns (grass-free/tapestry lawn, Swedish Meadow/Löväng and Meadow-turf with turf picnic bench), that were part of the project ”Towards sustainable lawns: searching for alternative cost effective and climate friendly lawns in Ultuna Campus”, led by Maria Ignatieva and funded by SLU Climate Fund.

-Read more about the award »
+Read more about the Green Flag award »

 TV 1 Uppsala: http://www.svt.se/nyheter/lokalt/uppsala/de-planterar-alternativ-grasmatta

 The project was funded by the Swedish Research Council FORMAS and ran from 2013 until 2016.
 The project was led by the Swedish University of Agricultural Sciences (in Uppsala).

 » See documentation from the Demonstration trail at Ultuna April-Sept 2014

 » On Sustainable lawns, related to the Demonstration trail 2014